polyphony-chat/docs/SPECIFICATION.md

 The polyproto-core protocol is a home-server-based federation protocol specification intended for use in applications where a user identity is needed. polyproto-core focuses on federated identity, and apart from the usage of MLS for encryption, does not specify any application-specific features.
 It is intended to be used as a base for application implementations and other protocols, such as polyproto-chat, which is a chat protocol built on top of polyproto-core.
 Any specific polyproto-core user identity can be used for multiple applications, as long as the applications support polyproto-core.

+No part of polyproto-core is considered less important than any other part, and all parts of polyproto-core are required for a polyproto-core implementation to be considered compliant with the polyproto-core specification.
+The only exception to this is the encryption part of polyproto-core, which is optional, as the necessity of encryption depends on the specific implementation.

 This document is intended to be used as a starting point for developers wanting to develop software which can interoperate with other polyproto-core implementations.

 ## 1. Terminology used in this document